-We are continually refining our recommendation and merchandising technology as well as our various user interfaces in an effort to improve the predictive accuracy of our TV show and movie recommendations and the usefulness of and engagement with our service by our subscribers.
+We are continually refining our recommendation and merchandising technology in an effort to improve its predictive accuracy and usefulness to our subscribers.
 We may experience difficulties in implementing refinements.
 In addition, we cannot assure that we will be able to continue to make and implement meaningful refinements to our recommendation technology.

-If our recommendation and merchandising technology does not enable us to predict and recommend titles that our subscribers will enjoy or if we are unable to implement meaningful improvements thereto or otherwise improve our user interfaces, our service may be less useful to our subscribers.
-Such failures could lead to the following:
+If our recommendation and merchandising technology does not enable us to predict and recommend titles that our subscribers will enjoy or if we are unable to implement meaningful improvements, our personal movie recommendation service will be less useful, in which event:

-- our subscriber satisfaction may decrease, subscribers may perceive our service to be of lower value and our ability to attract and retain subscribers may be adversely affected; - our ability to effectively merchandise and utilize our library will be adversely affected; and - our subscribers may default to choosing titles from among new releases or other titles that cost us more to provide, and our margins may be adversely affected.
+- our subscriber satisfaction may decrease, subscribers may perceive our service to be of lower value and our ability to attract and retain subscribers may be adversely affected;

+- our ability to effectively merchandise and utilize our library will be adversely affected; and - our subscribers may default to choosing titles from among new releases or other titles that cost us more to provide, and our margins may be adversely affected.